 Controlling Heat Input

-The size and properties of the HAZ directly correlate to welding heat input.
+The size and properties of the HAZ correlate directly with welding heat input.
 Modern welding processes offer precise heat control through:

 - Pulse welding techniques that reduce average heat input